DelloxD1/initial-stuff/README.md

 # initial-stuff
-dotfiles, configs, initial installscripts and more
+dotfiles, configs, initial installscripts and more.